Featured post

 Staff Reports

-Eastvale – In the last month, several crimes took place in the City of Eastvale, Norco, and Jurupa Valley.
-The information listed below is courtesy of the Riverside County Sheriff’s Department.
+Eastvale– In the last month, there were several incidents in the neighboring city of Jurupa Valley.
+This information is courtesy of the Riverside County Sheriff’s Department.

 Location: Jurupa Valley

-The Jurupa Valley Station Traffic Collision Reconstruction Team responded to the scene and assumed the investigation.
-The cause of the collision is still under investigation.
+The Jurupa Valley Sheriff’s Station Traffic Collision Reconstruction Team responded to the scene and assumed the investigation.
+The cause of the collision is still under investigation and it is unknown if alcohol and/or drugs were a factor in the collision.
+The identity of both males will not be released at this time, pending notification to the next of kin.

 Location: Jurupa Valley